Two students killed in Russian attack on Zaporizhzhia as they walked home from the cinema

 - On 3 February, Russia struck a residential district of Zaporizhzhia.
 The attack took place in the evening, when residents were returning home from work.

-- Five residential buildings, cars and non-residential premises were damaged.
+- Five apartment buildings, cars and non-residential premises were damaged.
 Twelve people were injured, including four children.
-City residents sought medical help for blast injuries, shrapnel wounds, concussions and traumatic brain injuries.
+People sought medical help for blast injuries, shrapnel wounds, concussion and head injuries.

 Support Ukrainska Pravda on Patreon!